nsobczak/SpacePigFighter/Story.md

 1 Turn:

-- Player 1 choose an action for is pig to do
+- Player 1 choose an action for his pig to do (choose between normal attack and special attack)
-- Player 2 choose an action for is pig to do
+- Player 2 choose an action for his pig to do (choose between normal attack and special attack)
 - Resolution

 Game is over when a pig has no life point left.